5 Things You Didn't Know Excel Does

 Make it easy to read.
 Cleanly formatting output with charts and graphs to create an immediate visual impact.
 Analysts often build models in Excel for a user to manipulate.
 Make the product easy to understand.

-Excel might be the most popular tool for financial modelling, but it’s hard to say for how long.
+Excel might be the most popular tool for financial modelling, but it's hard to say for how long.
 Relatively easy to use software like TensorFlow or Python packages like Pytorch have brought neural networks to the masses.
 Similarly, state of the art financial modeling uses time series models, like ARIMA (autoregressive integrated moving average) and GARCH (generalized autoregressive conditional heteroskedasticity).
-Excel has add-ins to perform this type of modelling, but it’s becoming increasingly common to see these models built in Python or R.
+Excel has add-ins to perform this type of modeling, but it's becoming increasingly common to see these models built in Python or R.

 Write Scripts for Excel with VBA

 The Excel VBA editor uses a subset of the Visual Basic language to develop powerful object-oriented scripts.
 With VBA, Excel gurus can automate repetitive tasks, as well as create custom user interface objects like dialog boxes and forms.